Benjamin-Lee/DNAvisualization.org/paper/response.md

 > The manuscript is well written.
 It puts this work in context of other 2D graphical representations of DNA sequences; it would be better still if it compared 2D graphical representations to other more concrete representations such as sequence alignments, 2D similarity dotplots, and genome browsers which can display GC content, alignments, repetitive sequence annotations and many other types of features and data along the DNA sequence.

+To better place this work in the context of browser-based DNA sequence exploration tools, the following section has been added to the introduction: "Numerous tools, ranging from genome browsers [@genomeBrowsers] to multiple sequence alignment viewers [@MSAViewer] and dot plot visualizers [@yassEnhancing] have been developed to enable interactive browser-based visualization of DNA sequences, alignments, and annotations.
+A different approach to addressing this problem is to convert DNA sequences directly into two-dimensional visualizations that capture some aspect of the biological information contained within, without relying on external information such as annotations."

 > I spotted a couple typos:
 >